 Some of these chairs break down into smaller pieces that are easier to handle.
-Make sure you know what the weight of the heaviest piece is and maker sure it is a weight that the person loading it can handle.
+Make sure you know what the weight of the heaviest piece is and make sure it is a weight that the person loading it can handle.

 Know the maximum weight that the chair will hold.
 Because these power chairs are lighter weight and foldable, they may not hold as much weight.
 Compare the weight of the person who will be riding in the chair with the maximum weight the chair will hold.
 I recommend a 10% cushion between the figures.

 Look up the width and depth of the seating surface and compare that to the user of the wheelchair.
-Have the person who will use the electric wheelchair sit in firm chair like a dining chair and measure them.
+Have the person who will use the electric wheelchair sit in a firm chair like a dining chair and measure them.
 Measure across their hips (the seat width) and from the back of their rear end to the back of the knee (the seat depth).
 Make sure the user’s measurements do not exceed the seat size.
 Also, make sure you are looking at the width and depth of the seat – not the size of the full wheelchair.

 Measure the doorways at home that the chair will need to go through and make sure the power wheelchair will fit.
-I suggest a chair width that is at least 2" narrower than the smallest doorway.
+I suggest a chair width that is at least 2″ narrower than the smallest doorway.

 Make sure the folding motorized chair you choose has proper support for the feet.
-I recommend swing away leg rests with foot rests that also fold up.
-That way, the user can move the leg and foot rests out of the way so they can get in and out of it easier.
+I recommend swing away leg rests with footrests that also fold up.
+That way, the user can move the leg and footrests out of the way so they can get in and out of it easier.
 It is also good if the length of the leg rests are adjustable so that they fit the wheelchair rider.

 Look for a chair with arm supports that are sturdy.
-Arm rests that flip back may help with getting in and out of the chair because the user will be able to use the side to get out in addition to the front.
+Armrests that flip back may help with getting in and out of the chair because the user will be able to use the side to get out in addition to the front.
 Ones that are adjustable in height are even better.
 This keeps the user from having to hunch over to reach the armrests and will result in better posture.